 Only destination and uplink ports will be assigned by the switch as members of the RSPAN VLAN.
 Ports cannot be manually assigned to an RSPAN VLAN through the VLAN > Static page.
-Nor can GVRP dynamically add port members to an RSPAN VLAN.
 Also, note that the VLAN > Static (Show) page will not display any members for an RSPAN VLAN, but will only show configured RSPAN VLAN identifiers.